 Before choosing the right KOLs, you need to be sure, which platforms would you like to use to promote your brand, what is your target audience and what’s your demographics.

 There are many ways to find the right KOLs.
-One of the ways is looking on websites such as Yourank.cn, Wemedia.cn or Newrank.cn.
-You can also check social medial platforms you want to enter, check your sector and see who are the most popular people there.
-But the task is very hard and we advise you to rely on an agency, when it comes to finding influencers for your KOL marketing.
+One of the ways is by looking at websites such as Yourank.cn, Wemedia.cn or Newrank.cn.
+You can also check the social medial platforms you want to enter, check your sector, and see who are the most popular people there.
+But the task is very hard and we advise you to rely on an agency when it comes to finding influencers for your KOL marketing.

-GMA is a China digital agency that has many experience with working with Chinese key opinion leaders on multiple projects from different fields and we can help you find the best influencers for your brand.
+GMA is a China digital agency that has much experience working with Chinese key opinion leaders on multiple projects from different fields and we can help you find the best influencers for your brand.

 Check our case study for Ice Berry:

-We hired Jin Ze, a famous Chinese actor, to post photos with Ice Berry products with his fans and we used different formats to post content on multiple platforms, which helped build awareness around the brand.
-We can help you carry on the campaign for your brand with celebrities, top KOLs or smaller KOCs, depending on your budget and brand profile.
+We hired Jin Ze, a famous Chinese actor, to post photos of Ice Berry products with his fans and we used different formats to post content on multiple platforms, which helped build awareness around the brand.
+We can help you carry on the campaign for your brand with celebrities, top KOLs, or smaller KOCs, depending on your budget and brand profile.